ucr-hpcc/ucr-hpcc.github.io/content/en/About/facility/access.md

 ## User account requests

 * Email user account request to [support@hpcc.ucr.edu](mailto:support@hpcc.ucr.edu).
-Please include email address and full name of both user and PI.
+Please include full name, NetID and email address of both user and PI.
+Users need to be members of the PI's group.
 * An FAU for the annual subscription fee (see below) is required if a PI's lab is not registered yet.
-* Subscribed labs can request additional user account by emailing [support@hpcc.ucr.edu](mailto:support@hpcc.ucr.edu) the full name, NetID and email address for each new user.
-Those users need to be members of the PI's group.
+* Subscribed labs can request additional user account by emailing [support@hpcc.ucr.edu](mailto:support@hpcc.ucr.edu) the same user information as above.

 After the account information has been received, follow the login instructions [here](/manuals/login).